Frequently asked questions

 what do you do with the fruit? can we pick the fruit?

 We harvest the majority of the fruit when it is in season and the family distributes this to friends of the family and tour guides.
-The rest we leave on the trees and bushes “ornamentally” so that the public can see the trees year round.
+Most of the rest goes into our mulch pile.
+However, we leave plenty on the trees and bushes “ornamentally” so that the public can see the fruit year round - especially where trees are grafted.

 Are wheelchairs and walkers allowed on tour?